![]() |

 Grand Theatre Frankfort, KY |

 The State Theatre opened in 1942 and closed in 1982.
-In 2009, it was restored and is now used for live entertainment.
+In 2009, it was restored and is now used for movies and live entertainment.
 For more, see these websites: 1 and 2. [map]

 The Grand Theatre was built in 1911 as a vaudeville house.
 The theatre was remodeled in 1940.
 It closed in 1966 and was used as office and retail space.
 Renovation work began in 2005.
 In 2009, the theatre reopened as Frankfort's Center for the Arts which features live performances and films.
 For more, see these websites: 1 and 2. [map] |